From Merchant to Messenger

-Even in the Koran you get a glimpse of the Arabs before Islam, not as unthinking pagans as Allah would have us believe, but as rational to the core, spiritual human beings in the best sense of the word.
-This is evident in their coherent, logical, reasoned response – which Allah denounces as following their fancies – when asked to accept, without question, the world view of the self-proclaimed illiterate mouthpiece of a do-it-all, know-it-all god.
+In the Koran you get a glimpse of the Arabs before Islam; not as unthinking pagans as Allah would have us believe, but as rational to the core and spiritual human beings in the best sense of the word.
+This is evident in their coherent, logical, reasoned response—which God denounces as following their fancies—when asked to accept, without question, what a man claimed to reveal on His behalf, what He had written in a book on display in Paradise.

 45:22 Allah created the heavens and the earth in truth, so that every soul may be rewarded for what it has earned; and they shall not be wronged.

 45:23 Have you seen him who has taken his fancy as his god and Allah has led him astray knowingly, and set a seal upon his hearing and his heart, and placed a veil upon his sight.
 Who, then, will guide him besides Allah?
 Do you not remember?